YaroslavHavrylovych/technical_news/README.md

 ## A short introduction

-**Technarium** - is a technical news (\*not only) aggregator, where at least 50% of the content in Ukrainian.
+**Technarium** - is technical news (\*not only) aggregator, where at least 50% of the content is in Ukrainian.

 \*Not only - two additional sections are openings and events (both from [DOU](https://dou.ua/?switch_lang=en))

-The author, or an abstract me in a vacuum, was annoyed to switch a few times per day, within multiple web resources (to have it on needed language).
+The author, or an abstract me in a vacuum, was annoyed to switch a few times per day within multiple web resources (to have it on needed language).
 Each resource was not sufficient by itself.
 Apache version 2 applied, so you can freely use the project.